May 19, 2021 0 Comment

 Whereas a more mature workforce is likely to expect greater personal touch, more meaningful and personalized rewards, award ceremonies, etc.

-Hence, organization need to look at many aspects of the program design, keeping in mind the expectations and acceptability of different cultural groups within the workforce.
+Hence, organizations need to look at many aspects of the program design, keeping in mind the expectations and acceptability of different cultural groups within the workforce.

 These should include right from the name of the program, name of the awards, use of monetary and cash awards, award ceremonies, etc. Several cultures look down upon cash awards and vice-versa.

-Hence, the work profile or function of employee would largely determine the key performance indicators of the employees.
-These should form the basis of the rewards and recognition program.
+Hence, an employee’s work profile or function largely determines the employee’s key performance indicators, which should form the basis of the rewards and recognition program.

-Different business functions even within the same industry might have different performance indicators.
-Similarly, the compensation levels would determine the importance employees are likely to attach to monetary value of the awards.
+Different business functions might have different performance indicators even within the same industry.
+Similarly, compensation levels would determine the importance employees are likely to attach to the monetary value of the awards.

 For example, employees in customer-facing jobs like customer service should be rewarded and recognized for going the extra mile to solve customers’ problems.